Robin Robin

-Robin Robin is a 2021 animated musical short film produced by Aardman Animations.
-Directed by Dan Ojari and Mikey Please, and written by Ojari, Please, and Sam Morrison, the film stars the voices of Bronte Carmichael, Richard E. Grant, Gillian Anderson, and Adeel Akhtar.
-It follows a young robin who seeks to prove her worth to her adoptive mice family by stealing a shiny star from a human's house.
+Robin Robin is a 2021 animated musical short film directed by Dan Ojari and Mikey Please, and written by Ojari, Please, and Sam Morrison.
+Produced by Aardman Animations for Netflix, the film stars the voices of Bronte Carmichael, Richard E. Grant, Gillian Anderson, and Adeel Akhtar.
+It follows a young robin who seeks to prove her worth to her adoptive mice family by stealing a shiny star from a human house.

 In November 2019, Aardman and Netflix announced they would co-produce a half-hour animated special Robin Robin, with Dan Ojari and Mikey Please attached as directors and writers, and Sam Morisson as an additional writer.
 Filming began in 2020 and unlike prior Aardman stop-motion projects, the film use needle felting instead of plasticine.
-The Bookshop Band's Ben Please and Ben Porter composed the score, with directors Dan Ojari and Mikey Please doing the lyrics for the songs.
+The Bookshop Band's Ben Please and Beth Porter composed the score, with directors Dan Ojari and Mikey Please doing the lyrics for the songs.

-Robin Robin was released on Netflix on n 24 November 2021.
-It was nominated for several awards including Best Animated Short Film at the 94th Academy Awards.
+Robin Robin was released on Netflix on November 24 2021.
+It received generally positive reviews and received a 100% rating on Rotten Tomatoes from 8 reviews from critics and nominations for several awards including Best Animated Short Film at the 94th Academy Awards.

 Premise

-When a robin grows up raised by a family of mice, her differences become more apparent every time they try to sneak into a Who-Man's house.
-Now, she sets off on a daring heist to steal a shiny star and to prove to her family, and a malicious cat, that she can be a really good mouse.
+When a robin named Robin grows up raised by a family of mice, her differences become more apparent every time they try to sneak into a Who-Man's house.
+Now, she sets off on a daring heist to steal a shiny star and to prove to her family, and a malicious cat, that she really can be a good mouse.